zhangjiyuan22/MetalLens/README.md

 1. run mock_an_event.py to derive the observables for a mock event (change mock event's physical parameters around line 40 to 60)
 2. copy the derived observables and their uncertainties into config/mock1.cfg (line 93 for tE, line 122-124 for murel_hel, line 136 for Color_F062_F087_lens_value, line 141 for Color_F087_F213_lens_value, line 146 for F213_lens_value)
 3. change n_process in config/mock1.cfg to the number of cores on your device (line 41)
-4. run simulate_events.py, which will simulate 5e9 simulated microlensing events, typically taking 2 min on a 96-core node
+4. run simulate_events.py, which will simulate 5e9 simulated microlensing events, typically taking 2 min on a 96-core node; we adopt flat priors on all parameters (ML,DL,[M/H],AV,Age) but DS and RV, which use informative prior
 5. run cal_weights.py, which will weight the 5e9 simulated events by the observables of the mock event, typically taking 2 min on a 96-core node
 6. run plot_1D_PDF.py to generate a plot, which contains all parameters' probability distribution and 16/50/84 percentile values; the plot is stored as output/mock1/single_lens/1D_PDF.pdf